Takeaways

 Adopting the dollar-cost averaging philosophy of investing means that you will be investing in both bull and bear markets.
 When the stock market goes up, you will make purchases, and when the stock market goes down, you will continue to make purchases.

 Using the dollar-cost averaging strategy can remove the anxiety from investing because you continuously deploy capital into the stock market.
-Do this regularly to ensure you are adopting the strategy.
+To ensure you are adopting the strategy, do this regularly.

-Some investment vehicles, such as dividend reinvestment plans (DRIPs), will automatically reinvest your dividend distributions into stocks, increasing your investment even further.
-This automatic dividend reinvesting is done regularly in alignment with dividend payment schedules, deploying your dividend payments back into stock purchases.
+Some investment vehicles, such as dividend reinvestment plans (DRIPs), automatically reinvest dividend distributions into stocks, increasing your investment even further.
+This automatic dividend reinvesting is done regularly in alignment with dividend payment schedules, deploying dividend payments back into stock purchases.

 How to Start Dollar-Cost Averaging